 PART 1: “BLACK” JACK GARDNER, 1928 TERRIER GRAD: HUGE CONNECTION TO HOOPS WORLD

 A Redlands Connection is a concoction of sports memories emanating from a city that once numbered less than 20,000 people.
-From the Super Bowl to the World Series, from the World Cup to golf’s U.S. Open, plus NCAA Final Four connections, Tour de France cycling, major tennis, NBA and a little NHL, aquatics and quite a bit more, the sparkling little city that sits around halfway between Los Angeles and Palm Springs on Interstate 10 has its share of sports connections. – Obrey Brown
+From pro football’s Super Bowl to Major League Baseball, from dynamic soccer’s World Cup to golf and tennis’ U.S. Open, major auto racing, plus NCAA Final Four connections, Tour de France cycling, more top-flight tennis like Wimbledon, tiny connections to that NBA and a little NHL, major college football, Kentucky Derby, aquatics and Olympic Games, that sparkling little city sits around halfway between Los Angeles and Palm Springs on Interstate 10.
+In this story, perhaps Redlands is getting its biggest headline off this brilliant basketball connection. – Obrey Brown.

-If you want to talk basketball, maybe “Black” Jack Gardner – a 1928 Redlands High alum – might be about as good for a story, or two, as anyone.
-Or three, or more.
-Also known as “The Fox,” Gardner’s departure from Redlands led him on an odyssey in which he would eventually wind up in 10 different Halls of Fame.
+If you want to talk Redlands basketball, maybe “Black” Jack Gardner – a 1928 Redlands High alum – might be about as good for a story, or two, or three, or more than anyone from that tiny city.
+Also known as “The Fox,” Gardner’s departure from Redlands led him on a sensational journey in which he would eventually wind up in 11 different Halls of Fame.

 Jack Gardner (Photo by Commons)

-“Black” Jack Gardner, a Redlands High product of 1928, may have set a Terrier record by being part of 10 different Halls of Fame.
+“Black” Jack Gardner, a Redlands High product of 1928, may have set a Terrier record by being part of nine different Halls of Fame.
 (Photo by Commons)

-Revelations from that conversation, plus another couple of contacts, were eye-opening.
-Credited with the discovery of another Hall of Famer, John Stockton, Gardner watched plenty of hoops, even in retirement.
+Revelations from our conversation, plus another couple contacts, were eye-opening.
+Credited with discovering another Hall of Famer, Stockton, Gardner watched plenty of hoops, even in retirement.
 In fact, he showed up at every Final Four between 1939 and 1997.

-The man has quite a resume.
-Even today, after the remarkable successes of John Wooden, Bobby Knight, Dean Smith, Mike Krzyzewski, Larry Brown, Jim Boeheim, Roy Williams, Rick Pitino, Adolph Rupp and Jerry Tarkanian, Gardner qualifies among the elite of collegiate basketball coaches.
+It’s a man with quite a resume.
+Even these days, after remarkable coaching successes from Wooden, Bobby Knight, Dean Smith, Mike Krzyzewski, Larry Brown, Jim Boeheim, Roy Williams, Rick Pitino, Rupp and Jerry Tarkanian, Gardner qualifies among collegiate basketball’s most elite coaches.

-To date, he remains one of three coaches – Pitino and Williams are the others – to lead two different programs to the Final Four on two occasions.
-Though he was born in New Mexico in 1910, the path began in Redlands, where he was a four-sport athlete.
+To date, he remains one of three coaches – Pitino and Williams are those others – who have twice led two different college programs to that Final Four.

-Long before Kansas became a major force in collegiate basketball, especially under legendary coach Forrest “Phog” Allen, Gardner’s K-State Wildcats regularly outplayed the Jayhawks.
+Long before Kansas became a major force in collegiate basketball, especially under legendary coach Forrest “Phog” Allen, Gardner’s Kansas State regularly outplayed those Jayhawks.

-“Yes,” said Gardner in a telephone interview with me in the late 1990s.
+“Yes,” said Gardner during our 1998 telephone chat.
 “Coach Allen didn’t recruit much in those years.
-I think I got better players because I recruited.
-When he got going, boy, things got better for them.”
+I think I got better players because I went after players.
+I recruited.
+When (Allen) got going, boy, things got better for them.”

 OLYMPUS DIGITAL CAMERA